12 Reasons Your Monstera Leaves Are Turning Yellow (And How To Fix It)

 4) Pest and Diseases

 Indoor plant leaves, in general, often turn yellow because of pests and diseases.
-Damaged plants exhibit yellowing of the leaves in yellow spots when sap-sucking insects like aphids, mealybugs, fungus gnats or even a spider mite feed on them.
+Damaged plants exhibit yellowing of the leaves in yellow spots when sap-sucking insects like aphids, mealybugs, fungus gnats, or even a spider mite feed on them.
 Diseases like powdery mildew can also cause a host of growth problems that result in yellow leaves.
-Monitor your Monstera for any sign of pest or disease problems and address as necessary.
+Monitor your Monstera for any sign of pest or disease problems and address them as necessary.

 One easy way to control the most common houseplant pests is by spraying the affected plants with a soap-water solution.
 You can also use neem oil to get rid of pests.